gnachman/iterm2-website/source/python-api-auth.md

 ## Python API Security

+Note: This document applies to iTerm2 version 3.4.0 and later.

 The Python API aims to provide a safe and reliable way for programs to control iTerm2.
 The data in iTerm2 is particularly sensitive because a compromise would affect not only the local machine but also on remote hosts that you connect to